Gghz007/blender-cry-importer-exporter/README.md

 Important status note:

 - geometry import/export is currently the stable path
+- CGF skeleton bind/rest import is now much closer to Cry bind space than in earlier revisions
-- CAF/ANM/CAL import is currently broken for many assets and can produce wrong poses/rotations
+- CAF/ANM/CAL import still has unresolved evaluator-space issues on real assets and can produce visually wrong motion
 - do not rely on CAF/ANM/CAL import results for production

 The codebase is based on the original CryImporter / CryExport toolchain used for 3ds Max and on additional legacy CryEngine exporter references.